 Russia’s first and only black poet

-A great grandchild of an Ethiopian, Pushkin is in fact Russia’s first and only black poet!
-His Ethiopian ancestor, Ibrahim Hannibal, who arrived in Moscow in 1704 as a young prisoner, became a favourite adviser and friend of Peter the Great, and later, of his daughter, Empress Elizaveta (Elizabeth) who gave him a lot of lands and power.
+A great grandchild of an Ethiopian, Pushkin is in fact Russia’s first and only black classical poet!
+His Ethiopian ancestor, Ibrahim Hannibal, who arrived in Moscow in 1704 as a young prisoner, became a favourite adviser and friend of Peter the Great, and later, of his daughter, Empress Elizaveta (Elizabeth) who gave him a lot of land and power.

 A romantic and a rebel